Roofing shapes can vary depending on the kind of roof you have, which may be hard to figure out at first when you’re still new to the process.

 If you plan on installing your roof or are looking to replace your existing one, it’s good to know about all the different types of roofing shapes and their benefits.

-This will help you make an informed decision when choosing a roofing material and style.
-Let’s take a look at the most common types of roofing shapes and how they differ from each other.
+Let’s examine the most common types of roofing shapes and how they differ from each other.

 Gambrel

 A gambrel roof is a type of roof that has two slopes on each side.
 The upper slope is usually steeper than the lower slope.
-This roof is often used on barns and other buildings where extra space is needed.

 High-pitched

-A high-pitched roof does not provide any benefits related to either weather or use compared with other types of roofing shapes.
 Still, it can help increase space within the structure because it leaves room below for larger rooms or storage areas.

 Wedge